moby/buildkit/docs/solver.md

 ### Scheduler

 The scheduler is a component responsible for invoking the individual operations needed to find the result for the graph.
 While the build definition is defined with vertexes, the scheduler is solving edges.
 In the case of LLB solver, a result of a solved edge is associated with a snapshot.
 Usually, to solve an edge, the input edges need to be solved first and this can be done concurrently, but there are many exceptions like edge may be cached but its input might be not, or solving one input might cause a cache hit while solving others would just be wasteful.
-Scheduler tried so handle all these cases.
+Scheduler tries do handle all these cases.

 The scheduler is implemented as a single threaded non-blocking event loop.
 The single threaded constraint is for simplicity and might be removed in the future - currently, it is not known if this would have any performance impact.
 All the events in the scheduler have one fixed sender and receiver.
-The interface for interacting with the scheduler is to create a "pipe" between sender and a receiver parties.
+The interface for interacting with the scheduler is to create a "pipe" between a sender and a receiver.
 One or both sides of the pipe may be an edge instance of the graph.
 If a pipe is added it to the scheduler and an edge receives an event from the pipe, the scheduler will "unpark" that edge so it can process all the events it had received.

 The unpark handler for an edge needs to be non-blocking and execute quickly.
 The edge will process the data from the incoming events and update its internal state.
 When calling unpark, the scheduler has already separated out the sender and receiver sides of the pipes that in the code are referred as incoming and outgoing requests.
 The incoming requests are usually requests to retrieve a result or a cache key from an edge.
 If it appears that an edge doesn't have enough internal state to satisfy the requests, it can make new pipes and register them with the scheduler.
 These new pipes are generally of two types: ones asking for some async function to be completed and others that request an input edge to reach a specific state first.